theopn/i3-sway-tips/README.md

 ## Keyboard: Layout Control

-For setting up i3/Sway to handle input of non-Roman characters, read the next section.
+For handling the input of non-Roman characters, read the next section.

 ### i3